 - Oxidizers, reducing agents, and fuels should be stored separately to prevent contact in the event of an accident.

 - Peroxide forming chemicals shall be dated upon receipt and upon opening.

 - Store these chemicals in airtight containers in a dark, cool, dry area.
 Store away from heat and light with tightfitting, nonmetal lids.

-- Contact EHS prior to storage and use of hazardous (pyrophoric, toxic, corrosive and/or reactive) gases to ensure the appropriate storage conditions and gas monitoring are in place.
+- EHS must be informed prior to purchase, storage and use of hazardous (pyrophoric, toxic, corrosive and/or reactive) gases to ensure the appropriate storage conditions, ventilation, PPE and gas monitoring are in place.

 - When not in use, replace the valve cap.

-- Remove all manifolds and regulators, secure the valve cap, and chain or strap the cylinder to the cart before moving.
+- Remove all manifolds and regulators, secure the valve cap, and chain or strap the cylinder to a cylinder cart before moving.
 Only transport gas cylinders that are capped and secured to a cylinder cart.

 - Requires prior approval and strict record keeping and security measures for receipt, use, storage and disposal.
 Please refer to the Controlled Substances Program site for more information.

 The Boston Fire Department requires the National Fire Protection Association (NFPA) 704 Diamond be posted on all laboratory doors.
 The laboratory must inform EHS when the laboratory acquires new chemicals or gases so the door sign can be updated.

 8.8 Personal Protective Equipment (PPE)